 About Spinal Cord Stimualtion

 Spinal cord stimulation works by disguising pain signals that cause chronic pain.
 Using electric pulses, spinal cord stimulation is able to diminish signals of pain before they are recognized by the brain.
 At Lewis Pain Management, Dr. Jerry Lewis provides spinal cord stimulation therapy for patients experiencing chronic pain that may occur in the back, legs, or arms.
 The stimulation does not eliminate or cure the source of the pain, but instead, it alters the way the brain recognizes the pain.
 It can also decrease the patient’s need for opioid medications as a form of pain management and help them return to their normal daily activities without having to be restricted by pain.
-Contact our Frisco, McKinney, or Southlake, TX office to schedule a consultation and learn more about spinal cord stimulation.
+Contact our Frisco, TX office to schedule a consultation and learn more about spinal cord stimulation.

 Spinal cord stimulation therapy can be a good option for those suffering from chronic pain that has been unsuccessfully treated with other therapies or surgery.
 There are several causes of chronic pain including diseases affecting the nervous system, arthritis, spinal stenosis, multiple sclerosis, injury, etc. Prior to receiving a permanent stimulator, patients will undergo a trial stimulation process in order to evaluate the effectiveness of spinal cord stimulation to combat their pain.